burke/zeus/README.md

 ## Alternative plans

 The default plan bundled with zeus only supports Rails 3.x.
 There is a project (currently WIP) to provide Rails 2.3 support at https://github.com/tyler-smith/zeus-rails23.

-You may also be interested in [guard-zeus](https://github.com/qnm/guard-zeus), which allows you to automatically run tests with zeus when files change.